AlixYehia/ITS-EM/README.md

 # ITS-EM (Intelligent Transport Systems Emulation Module)

 ## Project Description
-ITS-EM is a project that aims to emulate intelligent transport systems using various sensors and actuators.
-It includes functionalities such as motion detection, vehicle counting, and controlling a light system based on the detected motion and vehicle count.
+ITS-EM is a comprehensive project that simulates intelligent transport systems through the integration of diverse sensors and actuators.
+This system encompasses a range of functionalities, including fire suppression, automatic tolling, lighting control, weather monitoring, and truck weighing management systems.
+Additionally, it leverages computer vision and AI technologies for traffic monitoring and violation detection, enhancing overall transportation management and safety.

 ## Documentation
 For detailed documentation, please refer to the [documentation](Documents/ITS-EM%20Formal%20Report.docx).